surifirstpin/Acubi_documentation/Version.5/Dashboard.md

 - **Grid (Fixed) Layout** All the reports in this layout will fit into single screen.

-  - Select the Layout and add Reports to the layout.
+  - Select the Layout using drop-down list and add reports to the layout.

 To add Reports to layout selected, Click on **add** link available under work space.